mongoose-os-apps/losant-temp-sensor/README.md

 Once these are set up, your device should now be sending data to Losant.

 ### 7. Additional Losant Set-up
-Once you've done all the above steps, you may use the temperature readings for doing anything by accessing the attributes of your device(e.g. temp).
-I used the `temp` attribute to plot a graph.
+Once you've done all the above steps, you may use the temperature readings for doing anything by accessing the attributes of your device(e.g. temperature).
+I used the `temperature` attribute to plot a graph using [Losant's dashboards](https://docs.losant.com/dashboards/overview).

 ---

 ## App Configuration
 Some configurations have to be set for the app to work optimally.
 They are as stated below:

-### `Edit mode`
+### Edit mode

 Since `losant-temp-app` goes into **deep sleep** soon after publishing data to MQTT broker, therefore passing commands via the console isn't possible as the device shuts off its UART connection.
-This is where `edit mode` steps in.
+This is where **edit mode** steps in.
 It is a mode that this app has in which **deep sleep is disabled for one boot cycle**.
-This mode can be activated/deactivated by pressing the `Flash` or `Boot` after the device has finished booting.
+This mode can be activated/deactivated by pressing the `Flash` or `Boot` button after the device has finished booting.
 The built-in LED indicates whether this mode is on or off.
+**This mode must be turned on if you wish to configure the app after setting up WiFi and MQTT.**

 > The best way to check if the device has booted or not is by seeing the device logs using the `mos console` command.